 QBE

-International insurer with a dedicated Australian commercial division.
-QBE offers professional indemnity and business package products well-suited to creative industry professionals and design studios.
+ASX-listed insurer with industry-specific SME wordings and the FastFlow online portal.
+QBE offers professional indemnity and business package products well suited to creative professionals and design studios.

 Professional indemnity